vespa-mrs/vespa.io/docs/installing/install.md

     change path to where Vespa is installed, usually under “Lib\site-packages\vespa” in your Python 3.7 directory

-5. Copy the edited command from your text editor into the Shortcut you created.
+1. Copy the edited command from your text editor into the Shortcut you created.
 Right click its icon, click Properties.
 On “Shortcut” tab, delete all text in the Target line, and paste new command text into Target.
 Click OK and dialog should close.
 With luck, you can now click on the Shortcut icon and Vespa Analysis will run.

-6. Create new Shortcuts for the other Vespa applications.
+1. Create new Shortcuts for the other Vespa applications.
 Create New Shortcuts, or copy/paste this first one, and change the command in each Target box to the Python script that runs Simulation, Pulse, or DataSim by changing the word 'analysis' to either 'simulation', 'pulse', or 'datasim', respectively.

+1. (optional) Your shortcut typically has the default icon applied to it.
+If you want to use the Vespa icons instead, we have included them in the installed Vespa package for you to apply manually.
+Just FYI, the icons you see Vespa using are embedded in the code, so nothing you do to these external *.ico files can mess up the applications
+    1. Right click your shortcut, select Properties
+    1. On the 'Shortcut' tab, click on the 'Change Icon...' button.
+    1. Vespa icons are located in the `~\miniconda2\envs\python27\Lib\site-packages\vespa\icons` directory
+    1. Use the Browse button to select the icon for the Application you are setting up.
+    1. Close the Properties dialog by clicking OK twice and it should appear.

 ## Questions?